John Stamos: The Beach Boys

+In June 2010, Stamos performed bongos on a cover of "California Dreamin'" that appeared on co-founding Beach Boy Al Jardine's solo album A Postcard from California.
+Glen Campbell also provided guest vocals on the song.

 Personal life

 Stamos is a big fan of Elvis Presley and has often referenced or paid homage to him in the show Full House.
-Stamos began dating model/actress Rebecca Romijn in 1994 after they met at a Victoria's Secret fashion show in which she was modeling.
+Stamos began dating model and actress Rebecca Romijn in 1994 after they met at a Victoria's Secret fashion show in which she was modeling.
 Stamos and Romijn became engaged on Christmas Eve 1997, and they married on September 19, 1998, at the Beverly Hills Hotel.
 They announced their separation in April 2004.
 Stamos filed for divorce in August 2004, and it became final on March 1, 2005.

+Since 2005, Stamos has been the national spokesperson for the Project Cuddle child-oriented charity.

-On October 23, 2017, Stamos announced his engagement to model and actress Caitlin McHugh, who is 22 years his junior, after a year of dating.
+On October 23, 2017, Stamos announced his engagement to model and actress Caitlin McHugh after a year of dating.
 In December 2017, the couple announced they were expecting their first child, due in the spring of 2018.
 Stamos and McHugh married in February 2018.
 The couple's son was born in April 2018.

 On May 19, 2018, Stamos and McHugh announced their new jewelry line, "St. Amos Jewelry", with 100% of the proceeds going to the Childhelp foundation.